 Spending the Morning in Seattle

-On your first morning in Seattle, get a taste for Seattle’s coffee scene while admiring the most famous view of Seattle.
-Start your morning early in the Queen Anne neighborhood at La Marzocco Cafe.
-Sharing a space with the radio station KEXP, La Marzocco is a big, lively coffee and pastry shop.
-Once you’re done with your coffee and pastries make the trek uphill, 0.7 miles, to Kerry Park.
-Kerry Park is one of the most famous parks in Seattle for its view of the city with Mount Rainier in the backdrop.
+On your first morning in Seattle, head straight for Kerry Park, one of the most famous parks in Seattle for its view of the city with Mount Rainier in the backdrop.
 It’s ideal to visit on a sunny, cloudless day.
 If your morning is cloudy and rainy, choose to visit the park at night instead.
 It’s just as impressive at night when the city is all lit up.

-Once you’ve finished your morning coffee and seen the impressive views of Seattle, head 1-mile down the hill from Kerry Park to the Seattle Space Needle – arguably the most recognized structure in the Pacific Northwest.
+Once you’ve seen the impressive views of Seattle, head 1-mile down the hill from Kerry Park to the Seattle Space Needle – arguably the most recognized structure in the Pacific Northwest.
 Built-in 1962, the Space Needle was originally intended for the World Fair and was to be destroyed once the fair was over.
 It still stands today and now has an elevator that will take you to the top of the Needle with views overlooking the entirety of Seattle.
 The Space Needle is open Monday-Thursday 10 am-7 pm and Friday-Sunday 9 am-7 pm.
-Cost of entry is dependent on age but ranges from $32.50-$37.50

 Spending the Afternoon in Seattle

 After you’ve seen 3 of the most famous sites in Seattle, head to the most famous landmark of all – Pike Place Market.
 Pike Place is the oldest, consistently run farmers market in America.
 Here you can browse the market and fill up on souvenirs, food, and drink.
-Read my guide, Everything to Know When Visiting Pike Place Market, for information regarding the market plus restaurant and bar suggestions.
+(By the way, this is my favorite food tour at Pike Place Market!).

 If you have time left in the day once you’re done exploring Pike Place, next see the darker side of Seattle.
 Head to Seattle’s first downtown, Pioneer Square.
 Here there’s a tour that will take you underground Pioneer Square where you’ll learn about how the city came to be, the great fire of Seattle, and how the community banned together to rebuild.